A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Mass-Radius Curves

 We only consider masses between a low-mass limit of 0.93$M_\oplus$ (the mass at which post-perovskite appears in an Earth-like composition) and a high-mass limit of 8.21$M_\oplus$\footnote{Rounded up from 8$M_\oplus$ to include a model planet at the mass of 8.21$M_\oplus$} in these fits, similar to the 1--8$M_\oplus$ range used by \citet{ZengSasselov2016} and approximately following the mass range where an Earth-like power-law fit is appropriate.

-The power law index $a$ is always greater than 3, indicating masses greater than would be expected if all objects had the same density.
+The power-law index $a$ is always greater than 3, indicating masses greater than in the case where all objects have the same density.
 This is because compression causes higher-mass objects to have higher bulk densities, with $a$ encoding the strength of this compression effect.
-Inspection of Table \ref{tab:results} reveals that $a$ generally increases with increasing planetary mass and increasing planetary core mass fraction, both of which cause greater pressures to be reached in the interior and more extreme compressions.
+Inspection of Table \ref{tab:results} reveals that $a$ generally increases with increasing planetary mass and increasing planetary core mass fraction, both of which cause greater pressures to be reached in the interior and thus more extreme compressions.
 The factor $b$ decreases with increasing mass as a result of the bulk density not increasing as quickly as implied by the local value of $a$ alone (the $M$-$R$ relationship can be re-parameterized to $\rho\propto bR^{a-3}$).
 Notably, the power laws of water worlds and Earth-like planets are within a few $\%$ at masses where both are expected to have the same state of core; similarly, the power laws of Earth-like and iron cores are within 1\% of each other.
 However, we emphasize that these power laws are not parallel, and interpolated compositions encoding such an assumption are flawed.